aaron-jack-manning/metals-profile-value/README.md

 Each row in the portfolio file will correspond with a row in the output file.

-After running the program, a file called `Analysis.csv` will be created in the root directory of this repository, containing the purchase price, current market value and difference for each entry, and totals at the bottom.
+After running the program, a file called `Analysis.csv` will be created, containing the purchase price, current market value and difference for each entry, and totals at the bottom.

+The program looks for the `Metadata.csv` and `Portfolio.csv` files at the directory where the program is run from.